 Bearer: Trujillo Jiménez, Hermanos.

-Coat of arms emblazoned by me, illuminated with lights and shadows, contoured in Sable, with a semi-circular outer contour and with a metal beaten finish.
+Arms emblazoned by me, highlighted with lights and shadows, outlined in Sable, with a semi-circular outer contour and with a metal beaten finishing.

 Style keywords: Outlined in sable, Illuminated, Semi-circular and Metal beaten.